- Alternatives to glucophage for treating insulin resistance in PCOS

 More recently, a 2005 study showed that insulin resistance was improved by up to 25% in sedentary women with PCOS and insulin resistance following a 5-month moderate-intensity exercise program without weight loss.
 In 2007, investigators determined that any improvements seen with exercise in PCOS patients were lost within 12 weeks if they stopped their exercise program.

 Many varieties of green tea have been created in China and other countries. these teas can differ substantially due to variable growing conditions, processing and harvesting time.
 Although many health benefits are supposed to result from drinking green teas, few if any of these claims have been proven in rigorously performed studies.

 Unfortunately, the internet has resulted in a huge increase in the use of herbal drugs and elixirs.
 In addition to being exempt from U.S. Food and Drug oversight, there is little evidence to support the use of these powerful chemical compounds.
 There are reported cases of adverse complications occurring in women taking these things to try to promote their fertility.

 Cinnamon is a spice that comes from the bark of a small evergreen tree native to Sri Lanka and South India.
 The bark is widely used as a spice due to its distinct odor.
 In India it is also known as “Daalchini”.

 Cinnamon is prepared by roughly pounding the bark, soaking it in sea-water, and then quickly distilling the result.
-Cinnamonm contains a large amount of active chemicals including cinnamic aldehyde, ethyl cinnamate, eugenol, cinnamaldehyde, beta-caryophyllene, linalool and methyl chavicol.
+Cinnamon contains a large amount of active chemicals including cinnamic aldehyde, ethyl cinnamate, eugenol, cinnamaldehyde, beta-caryophyllene, linalool and methyl chavicol.